The queen of Christmas can finally claim her crown.

 Not that most people could imagine the yuletide season without Carey’s iconic carol.
 Around Christmastime, it’s almost impossible to turn on the radio without hearing those familiar jingle bells and Carey crooning about the gift that is at the very top of her list.

-Carey reacted to the news on social media, sharing a plethora of emojis including a lamb in honor of her fans, affectionately referred to as the “Lambily.”
+Carey reacted to the news on social media, sharing a plethora of emojis including a lamb in honour of her fans, affectionately referred to as the “Lambily.”

 Carey said that she wrote “All I Want For Christmas” in “about an hour and a half,” in a recent episode of Billy on the Street.
 The song became a cultural phenomenon and has been featured during nearly countless moments of holiday programming, memorably in the iconic 2003 Christmas movie Love, Actually.